 - 1 teaspoon dried chives (or 2 teaspoons fresh)

 - 1/4 teaspoon black pepper

-- Whisk together all of the ingredients.
+- Whisk in the remaining ingredients.

 - If you would like a thinner dressing, add a little more milk, about 1 tablespoon at a time.